richardhapb/lspdock/README.md

 ### Logs

-Logs are written to `/tmp/lsproxy_trace.log`.
+Logs are written to a temporary directory.
+On Unix systems, this is located at `/tmp/lsproxy_trace.log`, and on Windows, it is located at `C:/Windows/Temp`.
 You can monitor the logs for debugging:

 ```bash
 tail -f /tmp/lsproxy_trace.log
 ```